Lee Stringer

-His first published book chronicling his years on the street.
-"Grand Central Winter: Stories From the Street," (Seven Stories Press, 1997) made the top ten recommended book lists of both USA Today and the New York Times, went on to publication 18 languages and won a Washington Irving Award, and a Murray Kenton Award.
+His first published book chronicling his years on the street, Grand Central Winter: Stories From the Street, (Seven Stories Press, 1997) made the top ten recommended book lists of both USA Today and the New York Times, went on to publication in 18 languages and won a Washington Irving Award, and a Murray Kenton Award.

 He received the Lannan Foundation residency fellowship in 2005.